Building an N-Best Reranking Layer for Better Korean STT (Without Extra API Calls)

 In internal tests on mixed Korean-English technical meeting audio:

-- N-best reranking only: ~8% relative WER reduction vs top-1 only
+- N-best reranking only: ~8% relative WER reduction vs top-1

-- local dictionary: additional ~15% reduction in domain term errors
+- Local dictionary: additional ~15% reduction in domain term errors

 - LLM correction: additional ~12% reduction in semantic errors

-- session learning (after warm-up): additional ~6% reduction
+- Session learning (after warm-up): additional ~6% reduction